NPC-Worldwide/npcsh/docs/guide.md

 ### Creating Custom Components

-Users can extend NPC capabilities through simple YAML files:
+The data layer has three levels.
+Each is written as plain files and loaded by `npcsh` at startup:

-- **NPCs** (.npc): are defined with a name, primary directive, and optional model specifications.
-NPC files are executable — add `#!/usr/bin/env npc` as the first line and run them directly: `./myagent.npc "what's the weather?"`
+- **Team** (`.ctx`): context shared by the whole team — default model/provider, forenpc (orchestrator), MCP server paths, env vars, and shared memory.
+The team context is loaded first and used as defaults for the agents under it.
-- **Jinxes** (.jinx): Jinja execution templates that provide function-like capabilities and scaleable extensibility through Jinja references to call other jinxes to build upon.
-Jinxes are executed through prompt-based flows, allowing them to be used by models regardless of their tool-calling capabilities, making it possible then to enable agents at the edge of computing through this simple methodology.
+- **Agents** (`.npc`, `agents.md`, `agents/`): agent definitions — name, persona, directive, model/provider overrides, and the jinxes they can use. `.npc` is one agent per YAML file, `agents.md` is many agents in one markdown file, and `agents/` is one agent per `.md` file.
+NPC files are executable: add `#!/usr/bin/env npc` as the first line and run them directly: `./myagent.npc "what's the weather?"`
-- **Context** (.ctx): Specify contextual information, team preferences, MCP server paths, database connections, and other environment variables that are loaded for the team or for specific agents (e.g. `GUAC_FORENPC`).
-Teams are specified by their path and the team name in the `<team>.ctx` file.
-Teams organize collections of NPCs with shared context and specify a coordinator within the team context who is used whenever the team is called upon for orchestration.
+- **Tools** (`.jinx`, `skills/`): jinxes are Jinja execution templates that provide function-like capabilities to agents.
+They can call other jinxes, run shell or Python, query the local DB, or call an LLM.
+Skills are a special kind of jinx that expose instructional content progressively.

 The NPC Shell system integrates the capabilities of `npcpy` to maintain conversation history, track command execution, and provide intelligent autocomplete through an extensible command routing system.
 State is preserved between sessions, allowing for continuous knowledge building over time.